-We do our best to schedule dialysis treatment times that work for our patients.
-This can be a challenge.
+We do our best to schedule dialysis treatment times.
+This is a challenge.

 - Dialysis patients may have treatment times that vary from 2 to 5 hours. - Treatment time can be affected by a change in the doctor's orders or lab values. - Treatments may be delayed if a patient had a problem earlier in the day.